whatisnuclear/website/solar-power.md

 <img class="pull-right" src="/img/trees_sunshine.jpg" alt="Trees and sunshine" title="Trees and sunshine" />

 The sun is a nuclear fusion reactor contained by gravity.
 It emits unfathomable amounts of energy.
-This <a href="https://www.nrel.gov/gis/images/eere_pv/national_photovoltaic_2012-01.jpg">map</a> of the power that comes to the USA each day has been compiled by the National Renewable Energy Laboratory.
+This [map](https://www.nrel.gov/gis/assets/images/solar-annual-dni-2018-01.jpg) of the power that comes to the USA each day (averaged over the year) has been compiled by the National Renewable Energy Laboratory.
 It shows that the average power incident on the US is around 6 kWh/m<sup>2</sup>/day.
 To put this in perspective, notice that this means that the surface of the USA on average receives 7x10<sup>22</sup> <a href="{% link power-basics.md %}">Joules</a> of energy / year<sup>[<a